 Imagine making $50K a day out of thin air.
 Did you know that NASDAQ routinely processes around 10,000,000 trades a day?
 What if instead of rounding cents for each transaction, market makers truncated fractions of cents in the amount they owe you?
 Under the assumption that each transaction, on average,

-Using the DATASETS procedure, we can easily modify SAS variable attributes such as name, format, informat and label: proc datasets library=libref; modify table_name; format var_name = date9.; informat var_name = mmddyy10.; label var_name = 'New label'; rename var_name = var_new_name; run; quit; We cannot, however, modify fixed variable attributes such
+Using the DATASETS procedure, we can easily modify SAS variable attributes such as name, format, informat and label: proc datasets library=libref; modify table_name; format var_name date9.; informat var_name mmddyy10.; label var_name = 'New label'; rename var_name = var_new_name; run; quit; We cannot, however, modify fixed variable attributes such as variable

 Being a SAS consultant is about solving problems.
 In our day-to-day work we solve myriads of all sorts of problems – technical problems, data problems, programming problems, optimization problems – you name it.
 And in the grand scheme of things we solve business problems.
 But without a well-defined business problem,